pablodecm/phd_thesis/src/103_chapter_3.md

 $g(\widetilde{q}(\mu) | \mu)$ is the distribution under the alternate when the signal fraction is $\mu$.
 This integral can be approximated using Monte Carlo simulations or by the asymptotic approximations described in [@Cowan:2010js].
-An different upper limit definition is often used to avoid excluding an alternative hypothesis with a fixed probably $\alpha$ even when the analysis has no sensitivity, referred to as CLs procedure
+A different upper limit definition is often used to avoid excluding an alternative hypothesis with a fixed probably $\alpha$ even when the analysis has no sensitivity, referred to as CLs procedure